Metropolitan FA

-The Metropolitan Football Academy is a Puerto Rican professional football club based in San Juan that currently plays in the Liga Puerto Rico.
+The Metropolitan Football Academy is a Puerto Rican professional association football club based in San Juan that currently plays in the Liga Puerto Rico.
 The club plays its home matches at the Parque Reparto Metropolitano.

 History

 Metropolitan FA was founded in 2012 by Argentine Jorge Silvetti.
 In 2015 the team finished third in the Copa Excelencia which took place that year in lieu of a Puerto Rico Soccer League season.
 By the 2016 season the club was competing in the resurrected Puerto Rico Soccer League, the top tier of football on the island.
 After finishing in second place during both halves of the regular season, the team had the most combined points in the league and advanced directly to the final.
 The club won the league championship in the playoff by defeating Bayamón FC in the final at the Juan Ramón Loubriel Stadium.

 As part of pre-season preparations in 2017 Metropolitan FA competed in the annual Don Bosco Cup.
 The team won the silver medal in the tournament, falling 0–3 to GPS Puerto Rico in the final.
 The club finished the abbreviated 2017 regular season in third place before being eliminated in the playoff round.
 The league ceased operations following the season and Puerto Rico was without a top-tier competition until September 2018.

 Metropolitan FA joined the nascent Liga Puerto Rico for its inaugural season in 2018/19.
 It went on to finish as the first-ever champions of the 8-team league.
 The club also finished runner-up in the Copa Luis Villarejo that season.
 The club began the 2019/20 campaign and was in a close second in the table but the season was eventually abandoned because of the COVID-19 pandemic and no champion was named.
 As reigning Puerto Rico champions, the club earned the right to compete in the 2020 Caribbean Club Shield.
 However, the tournament was also eventually cancelled because of the pandemic.

 In August 2020 the club announced the signing of all-time leading scorer for the Puerto Rico national team Hector Ramos.
 Because no 2020/21 season was held in Puerto Rico, Metropolitan FA was still the nation's reigning champion, thus qualifying the team for an expanded 2021 Caribbean Club Championship which kicked off in May 2021.
 In preparation for the tournament, the club played two friendly matches against San Cristóbal FC of the Primera División de Republica Dominicana at the Félix Sánchez Olympic Stadium in March 2021.
 Metropolitan FA lost the first match 0–3.
 In the second match, the Puerto Rican side earned a 1–1 draw with Hector Ramos scoring Metropolitan's first-ever goal against an international opponent.